Alchemist-X/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 Think of regular computers like a light switch - it's either on (1) or off (0).
 Every calculation happens by flipping millions of these tiny switches very quickly, but they can only be in one state at a time.

-Quantum computers are like magical light switches that can be both on AND off at the same time.
+Quantum computers are like special light switches that can be both on AND off at the same time.
 Even stranger, these switches can be entangled, showing strong correlations even over long distances (though this doesn't allow faster-than-light messaging).

 This means quantum computers can explore many possible solutions simultaneously instead of checking them one by one.
 Imagine trying to escape a maze - a regular computer would try each path one at a time, while a quantum computer could explore all paths at once.
 The real trick is quantum interference, which amplifies the good paths and cancels out the bad ones to find the exit faster.